 Theodore W. Kurtz, MD

-Professor and Vice Chair of Laboratory Medicine, Chief of Clinical Chemistry
+Professor of Laboratory Medicine, Chief of Clinical Chemistry

 Laboratory Medicine